 This course will focus on engaging the community in the response process, how public works quick response teams are evolving, and managing people whether in shelters, points of distribution, or donations management.
-Students will
+Students will learn why people are the most valuable response resource.
 Hazardous materials and chemical, biological, radiological, nuclear and explosive (CBRNE) response elements will be discussed.
 Finally, debris management can become the disaster after the disaster if not properly affected.
 A discussion of continuity of government ties it all together.